Joanne Fenn: Sporting career

-In 2004 Fenn won the 800m bronze medal at the World Indoor Championships in Budapest, Hungary.
-She also broke the 1000 m British Record before Kelly Holmes regained it later that same year.
-In the 800m at the 2004 Summer Olympics in Athens, Greece, where Fenn finished fifth in her semi-final and did not qualify for the final.
+In 2004 Fenn won the 800m bronze medal at the World Indoor Championships in Budapest, Hungary and also broke the 1000 metres British Record before Kelly Holmes regained it later that same year.
+In July, she finished runner-up again to Kelly Holmes at the 2004 AAA Championships and at the 2004 Olympic Games in Athens, represented Great Britain, where Fenn finished fifth in her semi-final and did not qualify for the final.

 Fenn had a serious knee injury and major operation on a grapefruit-sized cyst in 2006 and split from her longtime coach in late 2007.
 She then spent time in Lausanne to work with Trent Sterling a Canadian middle distance coach with a view to competing in 2008 Olympic Games but she did not qualify and subsequently retired.

 Fenn is a special speaker for 21st Century Legacy, a charity set up by David Hemery as part of the 2012 legacy.
 In this role she visits schools up and down the country to inspire and engage with children promoting the Be the Best you can Be programme.